KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/basic.md

 * No status effects.

-After evolving, projectiles will grow over time and deal more damage the further away the target is (up to x2 damage).
+At level 8, the main arrow grows over time and deal more damage the further away the target is (up to x2 damage).
 Additionally, the range of the basic tower is increased by 80%.

 # Base Stats Before Power Up